Priyesh-Kumar18/Covid-Portfolio-Project/README.md

 # PortfolioProject
 This will hold all the code for personal projects

+Covid Portfolio Project: A project in which I explored data of Covid in 2020 using SQL writing queries breaking down different countries by finding the death percentage, overall case numbers, and many more.
+Then visualize this relationship in Tableau.

 # Project Links
 The visualized findings in Tableau of (Covid Project SQL Queries),